gabrielrejtman/VotingSystemBlockchain/README.md

 This project is an Electronic Voting System built in Python, using blockchain to securely record votes and Streamlit for the web interface.
+This system was developed to simplify the electronic voting process, ensuring security and transparency through blockchain technology

 > 🇧🇷 [Versão em Português](./README-pt.md)

 ## Table of contents